Applications for in-year transfers

 All other applicants who have expressed a preference for the school.

 In priorities 1 to 4, if there are more applicants than there are places available, distance from the child’s permanent home address to the main entrance of the Community Primary School will be used to determine which children are admitted.
 In all cases where distance from home to school is used to determine admission, those children living nearest to the Community Primary School will be given preference.
-The distance will be measured by straight line distance between the child’s permanent home address and the main entrance gate of the Community Primary School using the local authority’s computerised measuring system.
+The distance will be measured by straight line distance between the child’s permanent home address and the Community Primary School using the local authority’s computerised measuring system.
 Parents will be required to provide relevant proof of address e.g. council tax bill, utility bill, tenancy agreement or proof exchange of contracts if the property has recently been purchased.
 The Local Authority reserves the right to request any additional information that may be required in order to confirm proof of address.
 If two or more children live the same distance from the school and there is only one place available, random allocation will be used to decide which child is admitted.

 Independent Appeal Procedure